contextual-contribs/contextual/README.md

+# warning
+If you love semicolons and lots of typing, you'll hate this language.
+If you want to type as little as possible, to let the computer to figure what you mean, write code that clean, understandable, and radically minimal, read on.

 # contextual
 What if you could invent a new programming language, designed purely to simplify your life as a programmer, without *any* of the constraints of existing languages?